Spring Sale Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: 70percent

 Deliver the capabilities

-Which TWO are objectives of the ‘deliver the capabilities’ process?
+Which TWO are objectives of the ‘design the outcomes’ process?

 Options: